pfb54pv96p-oss/OOP-Assignment2-MoizAhmed-i235508/README.md

 This repository contains five C++ programs implementing key data structures and algorithmic concepts.
 Each question focuses on a different structure — recursion, linked lists, stacks, queues, and algorithm analysis — designed around real-world simulation scenarios.

-All programs are written with:

-No camel casing

-No comments inside the code (for simplicity)

-Use of only <iostream>

-Clean, minimal logic and output clarity

  Question 1 – Recursion: Change Location in Char Array

 File: q1_changelocation.cpp